Last updated: May 4, 2026

 - Annual license fee: $20

-- No fee for city, state, or government employees
+- No fee for city, state, county, or federal employees applying pesticides in their governmental capacity

-Step 4: Apply for Your LPAB (Business) License
+Step 4: Apply for Your LPAB (Licensed Pesticide Application Business) License

-In addition to the individual applicator license, your business must also be licensed as a Licensed Pesticide Application Business (LPAB):
+In addition to the individual applicator license, your business entity must be licensed as an LPAB:

 LPAB requirements: